-Course Contact: Gavin Roche
+Course Contact:Course Contact:Entry requirements:Course Contact:Assessment:Entry course Contact:

-Entry requirements: Grade C in History GCSE
+Gavin Roche Grade C in History GCSE Exam 80% Coursework 20%

 History is a well-respected academic subject that is viewed favourably not only by universities but also a number of potential future employers.
 An A level in History provides a suitable foundation for the study of history, or a related area of study like law or politics, at a higher education level and can also prepare you for future employment and the world of work.